-Once a club/organization has three members and an advisor, each it must create a written constitution by which it proposes to govern itself.
+Once a club/organization has three members and an adviser, it must create a written constitution by which it proposes to govern itself.
 The constitution is to be revised and resubmitted annually.

 Think of the constitution as a way of defining the club/organization's purpose.
 This helps both current and potential members to have a better understanding of the club/organization.
 It also assists with making decisions about the club/organization's direction and function and provides structure and guidelines.

 There are several key elements of a constitution.
 It should state the purpose, officer information and general policies of the group.
 Although the club/organization may find it beneficial to add more articles, the following offers a good starting point.

 Article II: Purpose (why has the club been organized?)

 Article IV: Meetings (regular meeting schedule, procedures for conducting business)